Book Tour and Activities on the Go!

 What You Should Know More About

-Shimla is blessed with lot of things & activities to do, starting from ?499 only.
-Click here to find out the list of things you can do in Shimla.
+Shimla is blessed with a lot of things & activities to do.
+Click here to find out the list of things you can do in Shimla with discount upto 30%.

 Shimla is often considered to be the most popular hill stations in North India.
 If you have decided to spend three days strolling on the Mall Road, well, it’s a good idea, but not a great one!
 You can effortlessly cover all the outstanding tourist spots of this mesmerizing Himachali town.
 Check into a hotel (not on the Mall Road, preferably) and get ready to explore the city.

 You can visit nearby places, such as Iconic Town Hall, Oberoi Clarks Hotel, and The Mall.
 By the time it’s evening, you can have dinner in a restaurant at the Mall Road.
 The next day, set out to explore Summer Hills, Chadwick Waterfall, Jhakoo Temple, and other famous spots in Shimla.
 For the third day, cover Kufri, Lakka Bazar, and other close places.
 You can also drive to Naldehra, a quaint hamlet nestled amid lush green hills.
 Return by evening, have a lavish dinner at a restaurant and leave for home, the next morning.

 Also Check Out: 3 Days 2 Nights Sightseeing Tour In Shimla

 One can visit Shimla at any time of the year.
 However, it is advisable to avoid the monsoon season, that is, from July to September, because of the possible landslides and floods.
 Summer is a pleasant time to visit Shimla.
 It usually lasts from March to June.